 Timescales for complaints

-All new formal complaints will be logged at stage one and investigated by a manager.
-You will receive a response within 13 working days.
 If you are not happy with the outcome of stage one you can request to escalate it to stage two where you feel we have not understood your complaint and/or missed key information in reaching our decision.

-Next steps If you remain dissatisfied with our final response, you can refer your complaint to the Housing Ombudsman (if your complaint is about housing) or the Local Government Ombudsman (if your complaint is about care).
+Next steps: If you remain dissatisfied with our final response, you can refer your complaint to the Housing Ombudsman (if your complaint is about housing) or the Local Government Ombudsman (if your complaint is about care).
 We will always provide you with these details.

 Complaints policy